nmacedo/MSV/CaseStudies/PTCRISync/README.md

 ### History

-* The models have been originally developed for the PTCRISync project commisioned by the FCCN|FCT.
+* These case study has been originally developed for the PTCRISync project commisioned by the FCCN|FCT.
-* Version 0.4.3 is the target of the *[An ORCID-based synchronization framework for a national CRIS ecosystem](http://nmacedo.github.io/pubs.html#f1000r15)*  ORCID-CASRAI'15 paper and the *[PTCRISync specification: An ORCID-based synchronization framework for PTCRIS](http://nmacedo.github.io/pubs.html#inesctec15)* report.
+* Version 0.4.3 is described in the ORCID-CASRAI'15 paper *[An ORCID-based synchronization framework for a national CRIS ecosystem](http://nmacedo.github.io/pubs.html#f1000r15)* and the *[PTCRISync specification: An ORCID-based synchronization framework for PTCRIS](http://nmacedo.github.io/pubs.html#inesctec15)* report.
 * Alloy models have been developed and analyzed under the *Alloy Analyzer 4.2_2015-02-22*.

 ---